International first-time freshmen

 International students must fulfill the same admission requirements as domestic applicants, but standardized test scores (ACT or SAT) are not required but should be submitted if available.
 Meeting the minimum requirements, however, does not guarantee admission, nor does it guarantee admission to a particular program.
 Missouri S&T appreciates well-rounded students and evaluates each application individually.

 In addition, international students must fulfill Missouri S&T’s English language proficiency requirement.
-Minimum English proficiency test score requirements are 79 for TOEFL or 6.0 for IELTS.
+Minimum English proficiency test score requirements are 79 for TOEFL, 6.0 for IELTS, or 53 for PTE.

 If you are admitted based on your academic record, but have not provided proof of meeting the English requirement, you will be required to complete English proficiency testing upon arrival at Missouri S&T, administered by the Intensive English Program (IEP) staff.
 There are two possible outcomes to this testing: